 Where to Eat in Palo Alto

-While Palo Alto does have its share of decent chain restaurants that cater to the college crowd (and their visiting parents)—think Oren's Hummus (this is the OG location), True Food Kitchen, Sushirrito, Shake Shack, Lemonade, and Sweetgreen—it's also home to a number of delicious, independent restaurants worth a taste.
+While Palo Alto has its share of decent chain restaurants that cater to the college crowd (and their visiting parents)—think Oren's Hummus (this is the OG location), True Food Kitchen, Sushirrito, Shake Shack, Lemonade, and Sweetgreen—it's also home to a number of delicious, independent restaurants worth a taste.

 With Bird Dog's arrival in 2015, Palo Alto entered the world of the contemporary dining experience.
 Merging cuisines from Northern California and the Far East, chef Robbie Wilson creates playful yet comforting dishes including the signature (and Instagram favorite) wood-grilled avocado with ponzu and fresh wasabi.
 Meanwhile, a fried chicken thigh with green curry, egg yolk, and smoked uni puts an Asian twist on the classic Southern plate.
-Be sure to order a drink or two—in the craft cocktail desert that is Palo Alto, Bird Dog's superb libations stand out. // 420 Ramona St. (Palo Alto), birddogpa.com
+Be sure to order a drink or two—while Palo Alto is no longer a craft cocktail desert, Bird Dog's superb libations still stand out. // 420 Ramona St. (Palo Alto), birddogpa.com

 When you've got a chef from El Bulli and The French Laundry teamed up with that former restaurant's old master sommelier, expectations are bound to be be sky high.
 Fortunately for Peninsula gourmands, this pair of fine dining protégés, Anthony Secviar and Dennis Kelly respectively, strikes all the right notes at their split concept restaurant.
 The dining room showcases Secviar's riveting cooking via a tasting menu; the lounge, meanwhile, serves equally intricate offerings (sablefish, geoduck, squid ink cavatelli) à la carte.
 On both sides, guests can count on knockout brown butter Parker House rolls and Kelly's epic wine program. // 250 California Ave.
 (Palo Alto), protegepaloalto.com